 Applicants who have previously issued Schengen visa(s) (or currently valid for the Programme period) may additionally submit copies, as this information will be necessary immediately after selection process.

-Advanced Programme, spring 2018 session begins on April 3 and ends on June 28.
+Advanced Programme, Autumn 2018 session begins on October 1 and ends on December 20.
 It is funded by the government of Latvia together with the government of Norway, in cooperation with the governments of the Netherlands, Sweden, Switzerland and the United States of America.
 It is offered with a special focus on the European Neighbourhood Policy (ENP) countries and Central Asia.

 During more than 20 years, Latvia has accumulated a huge and unique experience and expertise in the field of European integration that can be valuable for countries wishing to expand their international relations.
 The Advanced Programme will offer an excellent opportunity for the representatives of the various countries to learn from the experience of Latvia and other donors.
 It will offer practical support to the efforts of the ENP countries and Central Asia and to engage in international relations, including cooperation and development of relations with the European Union.